-- Demonstrate understanding of what has been read to them by retelling stories and narratives using their own words and recently introduced vocabulary. - \ Anticipate (where appropriate) key eventsin stories. - Use and understand recently introduced vocabulary during discussions about stories, non-fiction, rhymes and poems and during role play.
+- Demonstrate understanding of what has been read to them by retelling stories and narratives using their own words and recently introduced vocabulary. - Anticipate (where appropriate) key eventsin stories.
+Be able to give simple explanations for character's actions or behaviour e.g. he was sad because he was alone. - \ Use and understand recently introduced vocabulary during discussions about stories, non-fiction, rhymes and poems and during role play.
+Guess the meaning of unknown words from story context.